AlexisFerrandis/FerrandisAlexis_P3_15092021/README.md

 # ohmyfood
 ## Third project with Openclassrooms

-The idea was to integrate, then animate a web page with the mobile first approach.
+The idea was to integrate, then animate a web page with the mobile first approach, without JavaScript.

 ### Challenges